fernandoPalluzzi/lstmContacts/README.md

 ```

 The chunk argument defines the size of the time interval in nanoseconds.
 The object data is a data.frame with the following attributes: source sequences (`data$a`), target sequences (`data$y`), residue (`data$res`), antibody (`data$antibody`), variant (`data$variant`).
 These attributes can be used to filter subsets of the training data.
-The lstmContacts library already comes with two learning sets derived from the internal contact library, with interval size 5 and 10 nanoseconds.
+The lstmContacts software already comes with two learning sets derived from the internal contact library, with interval size 5 and 10 nanoseconds (*contactLibrary_t5.txt* and *contactLibrary_t10.txt*, respectively).
 If one of these datasets are used, the library preparation step is not required.

 ## 2.3.
 The LSTM module